“Highlights of Ancient Egypt”

 COUNTRYSIDE Lunch

-Hotel: Luxor Hilton Hotel or similar.
+Hotel: Steigenberger Achti Hotel or similar.
 Luxor hotel night #2.
 Meals: BB, L

 Today, we begin our sightseeing in Luxor with the many sights here from the New Kingdom (1550-1069 BCE) about 1,000 years after what we saw at the Saqqara Complex yesterday.
 Luxor has been a tourist attraction from long before the New Testament era.
 Even the Greeks looked to Egypt as the place of great wisdom and were enthralled by the temple ruins they found there.